Outsmarting Your Kids Online

 “Canada’s top social-media expert on how to build a brand.”— Canadian Business

-An insatiable media adopter, Mac is currently host of the top-rated podcast, The AI Effect, now in its second season.
+An insatiable media adopter, Mac is currently host of the top-rated (and award-winning) podcast, The AI Effect, now in its second season.
 The AI effect explores the Canadian AI ecosystem and the extraordinary pace of its technological growth, focusing on the rewards and perils for individuals, businesses, and society.
 With her co-host, Jodie Wallis of Accenture, Mac interviews guests like Prime Minister Justin Trudeau, Joelle Pineau of the Facebook AI Research Lab, Toronto Mayor John Tory, and many others about the challenges and benefits of AI adoption in Canada.
+In 2019, The AI Effect won Best Technology Podcast series at the Canadian Podcast Awards, beating out hundreds of other podcasts.

 “Amber Mac is a virtual Swiss Army Knife of networking: she displays an endless amount of enthusiasm and energy that nearly crackles off the page.
 More importantly, she demonstrates a deep and practical understanding of the necessity of extending one’s personal and professional presence online.”— The Miami Herald